NATIONAL END-OF-LIFE DOULA ALLIANCE (NEDA)

 members-only* informational webinars!

 NEDA offers a minimum of six different educational webinars on a broad variety of topics relevant to our work in end-of-life care each year.
 Upcoming webinars will be announced in advance on our social media platforms, in the NEDA News, and email messages.
 Zoom links are also sent automatically in advance to members.
-Because these webinars are a members-only benefit, pre-registration is generally not required.
+Because these webinars are a members-only benefit, pre-registration is not required.

-Webinars are typically recorded and available to members through links found under the “Files” tab on our members-only Facebook page.Descriptions of past webinars can be found below.
+Webinars are typically recorded with the link sent to members with 72 hours.
+They are also available to members through links found under the “Files” tab on our members-only Facebook page.
+Descriptions of past webinars can be found below.

-* Webinars are only for NEDA members at the doula, doula trainer, or doula/ trainer combo level of membership.
+* Webinars are only for NEDA members at the doula, doula trainer, or doula/trainer combo level of membership.

 **Please note: The NEDA webinars are meant to be informative and NOT to be considered "training."
 We encourage you to seek additional training in areas to which you feel drawn.